What are those layers anyways?

 Vector layer

-The objects drawn by the Pen tool, the Preset shapes or the Text tool will result in a vector format, which you can resize, reshape without getting a blurred edge.
-You can rotate them, twist them and as long as they stay as vector objects, they will have a clean edge because the program re-calculates the placement of each line every time.
+The objects you draw with the Pen tool, the Preset shapes or the Text tool will result in a vector format.
+You can resize or reshape those shapes without distorted edges.
+You can rotate them, twist them and as long as they stay as vector objects, they will have clean edges.
+The program re-calculates the placement of each line every time.

-Vector layers can be manipulated with some distortions, but you can't apply effects to them, like adjusting the brightness, using the Warp Brush, or applying any color manipulation.
+You can manipulate Vector layers with some distortions, but you can't apply effects to them, like adjusting the brightness, using the Warp Brush, or applying any color manipulation.
 If you try to apply an effect that is not possible to a vector layer, the program will let you know that you have to convert it to a raster layer first.

 Mask layers